decsys/decsys/packages/rating-scales/README.md

 There are a number of sub-tasks composed into higher-level tasks you're more likely to want to run:

 - `npm run lint` will run eslint against the source.
-- `npm run lib` will lint and, if it passes, clear the `lib/` directory and build the node.js library version.
-  - This just transpiles the ES2018+ source into something node can run today.
+- `npm run rollup` will build transpiled, minified bundles (with external source maps) for Browser, CommonJS and ES Modules.
-- `npm run dist` will lint and, if it passes, clear the `dist/` directory and build a development version for the browser.
+- `npm run build` will lint and, if it passes, clear the `dist/` directory and build the bundles as above.
+This is used in CI.
-- `npm run prod` is used in CI to lint and, if it passes, build both the `lib` and `dist` outputs for production.
-- `npm run watch [lib|dist]` will run either the `lib` or `dist` script described above and then watch for changes in the `src/` directory.
+- `npm run watch [build]` will run `build` script described above and then watch for changes in the `src/` directory.

 # Licensing